Was war hier, bevor du kamst?

 She is patient.

-The past looks back at us.
+The past is looking back at us.
 And we call it the present.

 This work is from the current Brandhoek collection:

-The work embodies the silence of a place that has long since been transformed.
+The work embodies the stillness of a place that has long since been transformed.

-An echo remains between the light and the surface – barely audible, but noticeable.
+An echo remains between the light and the surface – barely audible, but perceptible.

-You see the animal, but at the same time you sense the landscape it once roamed.
+You see the animal, but at the same time you can feel the landscape it once roamed.

 It is as if the image captures the moment when nature becomes memory.